shsarv/Predicting-Property-Maintenance-Fines/README.md

 <div class="cell markdown">

-# Predicting Property Maintenance Fines (or Blight)
+# Predicting Property Maintenance Fines

 This is based on a data challenge from the Michigan Data Science Team ([MDST](http://midas.umich.edu/mdst/)).